 Rosters and Player Eligibility:

 Preliminary rosters are due when registering.
 Final rosters are due before playing first game.
 No changes to the roster are allowed after the first game.
-Player eligibility is determined using the AAU guidelines.
+Player eligibility is determined using the AAU guideline.
+Boys will use age based criteria (not grade based).
 Coaches need to sign the registration form verifying that all their players are eligible to play and meet the age requirements.
 Exceptions can be made on a case by case basis upon approval by the tournament director.

 Player Eligibility Challenges: